StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 19/07/2020 - Cstadther - Bug Fix #222 - Fixed issue where soak options were not being used on Adversary Sheet.
 - 17/07/2020 - Cstadther - Bug Fix #218 - Fixed the Minion Sheet's scrolling issue
 - 16/07/2020 - Cstadther - Fix for specialization and talent combined talent list for adversaries and characters.
 - 15/07/2020 - Cstadther - Import fix for specializations, prepopulate data that is not being populated through item-ffg.js load routine.